 SMA MEMBERSHIP ACCOUNTS FOR 75% OF TOTAL U.S. STEELMAKING CAPACITY.

-Steel industry icons meet at SMA Annual Member’s conference to discuss the past, present and future of our industry.
+Steel industry icons meet at SMA Annual Members Conference to discuss the past, present and future of our industry.
 Jo Isenberg, American Metal Market, Saikat Dey, former President and CEO Severstal North America, Clyde Selig, Commercial Metals Group, Phil Casey, former President and CEO Gerdau Ameristeel, Keith Busse, Chairman Steel Dynamics.
-All served on SMA Board of Directors.

 62% OF ALL STEEL MADE IN NORTH AMERICA IS MADE VIA THE EAF PROCESS.